oracle/opengrok/README.txt

   $ unzip ~/Desktop/pmd-bin-5.2.3.zip
   $ ln -s pmd-5.2.3/ pmd

-You also have to make links to the jar files:

-  $ cd ~/.ant/lib/pmd/lib
-  $ ln -s pmd-core-5.2.3.jar pmd-core.jar
-  $ ln -s pmd-java-5.2.3.jar pmd-java.jar
-  $ ln -s jaxen-1.1.1.jar jaxen.jar
-  $ ln -s asm-5.2.3.jar asm.jar

-To run PMD on the rource code, just run ant pmd:
+To run PMD on the source code, just run ant pmd:

-  $ ant pmd
+  $ ant -Dpmd.home=~/.ant/lib/pmd pmd

-Outout from the command will be stored in the pmd subdirectory:
+Output from the command will be stored in the pmd subdirectory:

   $ ls pmd
   pmd_report.html  pmd_report.xml